 A horseshoe-shaped bay fringed with a sweeping stretch of white sands and a man-made lagoon, Rodney Bay sits on the northwest tip of Saint Lucia and is the island’s most vibrant visitor hub.
 Along with a good choice of hotels along the waterfront, Rodney Bay Village and its surrounds have plenty of shops, bars and restaurants and a vibrant but relaxed atmosphere making this the liveliest destination on the island.
-Beyond the beach, you can try your hand at kitesurfing, diving and snorkeling, go big game fishing, take a sunset cruise or hike in the nearby hills or rainforest.
+Beyond the beach, you can try your hand at kite surfing, diving and snorkelling, go big game fishing, take a sunset cruise or hike in the nearby hills or rainforest.

 Rodney Bay Village lies at the heart of the bay and is home to the modern Rodney Bay Marina.
 It’s the Caribbean’s second-largest yachting hub and finish point for the Atlantic Rally for Cruisers in December each year.
 The marina is well known for its upmarket restaurants and trendy cocktail bars and around it you’ll find all the main visitor facilities from banks and bars to shops and markets.